IgChern/IgChern/README.md

 At the moment, my experience includes:

-***Python***: I'm familiar with the Python language and have experience working with frameworks like Django and FastAPI.
+***Language***: I'm familiar with the Python language and have experience working with frameworks like Django and FastAPI.
 These tools allow me to develop high-performance web applications and APIs.
 ***Databases***: I have experience working with PostgreSQL and using the SQLAlchemy library to interact with databases.
 I'm also familiar with Psycopg2, which enables me to work effectively with PostgreSQL from Python.
 ***Web Development***: I have basic skills in HTML and CSS.
 ***Version Control***: I actively use Git and GitHub Actions for version control of my projects.